TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

    'Trondheim'

 Note that in Python, unlike C, assignment cannot occur inside expressions.
-C programmers may grumble about this, but it avoids a common class of problems encountered in C programs: typing ``=`` in an expression when ``==`` was intended.
+C programmers may grumble about this, but it avoids a common kundi of problems encountered in C programs: typing ``=`` in an expression when ``==`` was intended.